Insurers’ climate credentials not part of the client conversation

 It comes as the Met Office publishes its annual list of storm names for the upcoming storm season serving as a reminder to those responsible for property to prepare for extreme weather.

-“As ever, our expert risk teams are on hand to deal with any risk management queries customers may have.
+“As ever, our expert risk teams are on hand to deal with customers' risk management queries.
 Our website also has a wide range of advice on how to prepare for a storm.”

 Property owners can help to prevent damage by carrying out basic steps before the storms arrive:

-“Last year we had widespread and severe cold weather which affected a number of our customers, leading to a high volume of claims.
-Our message to customers is that our award-winning claims handlers will be able to support them if they are affected by storms this winter - whether that’s as a result of wind, rain or snow.
+“Last year saw an unprecedented number of named storms even as recently as August.
+Our message to customers is that our claims handlers will be able to support them if they are affected by storms this winter - whether that’s as a result of wind, rain, burst pipes or snow.
 We are here if customers need us.”